awsdocs/amazon-ec2-user-guide/doc_source/ebs-copy-snapshot.md

 + You can copy any accessible snapshots that have a `completed` status, including shared snapshots and snapshots that you have created\.
 + You can copy AWS Marketplace, VM Import/Export, and AWS Storage Gateway snapshots, but you must verify that the snapshot is supported in the destination Region\.

-**Limits**
+**Considerations**
 + Each account can have up to twenty concurrent snapshot copy requests to a single destination Region\.
 + User\-defined tags are not copied from the source snapshot to the new snapshot\.
 You can add user\-defined tags during or after the copy operation\.
 For more information, see [Tag your Amazon EC2 resources](Using_Tags.md)\.
-+ Snapshots created by the `CopySnapshot` action have an arbitrary volume IDthat should not be used for any purpose\.
++ Snapshots created by a snapshot copy operation have an arbitrary volume ID that should not be used for any purpose\.
-+ Resource\-level permissions specified for the `CopySnapshot` action apply to the new snapshot only\.
++ Resource\-level permissions specified for the snapshot copy operation apply only to the new snapshot\.
 You cannot specify resource\-level permissions for the source snapshot\.
 For an example, see [Example: Copying snapshots](ExamplePolicies_EC2.md#iam-copy-snapshot)\.

+**Pricing**
++ For pricing information about copying snapshots across AWS Regions and accounts, see [Amazon EBS Pricing](http://aws.amazon.com/ebs/pricing/)\.
++ Snapshot copy operations within a single account and Region do not copy any actual data and therefore are cost\-free as long as the encryption status of the snapshot copy does not change\.
++ If you copy a snapshot and encrypt it to a new KMS key, a complete \(non\-incremental\) copy is created\.
+This results in additional storage costs\.
++ If you copy a snapshot to a new Region, a complete \(non\-incremental\) copy is created\.
+This results in additional storage costs\.
+Subsequent copies of the same snapshot are incremental\.

 ## Incremental snapshot copying<a name="ebs-incremental-copy"></a>

 Whether a snapshot copy is incremental is determined by the most recently completed snapshot copy\.
 When you copy a snapshot across Regions or accounts, the copy is an incremental copy if the following conditions are met:
 + The snapshot was copied to the destination Region or account previously\.
 + The most recent snapshot copy still exists in the destination Region or account\.
-+ All copies of the snapshot in the destination Region or account are either unencrypted or were encrypted using the same CMK\.
++ All copies of the snapshot in the destination Region or account are either unencrypted or were encrypted using the same KMS key\.

 If the most recent snapshot copy was deleted, the next copy is a full copy, not an incremental copy\.
 If a copy is still pending when you start a another copy, the second copy starts only after the first copy finishes\.